hbctraining/Intro-to-R/lessons/04_introR-data-manipulation.md

 The unique elements are referred to as "factor levels".

-In the example above, the factor has levels but it is unordered, i.e. there is no notation to say that high is greater than medium etc. In fact, the high category is the middle category because of alphabetical order.
+In the example above, the factor has levels but it is unordered, i.e. there is no notation to say that high is greater than medium etc. In fact, the high category is the middle category because of the alphabetical order of the factor names.

 To order factor levels, you can add an argument to the `factor()` function, ordered=TRUE: